-Group Male Pressure Points Economic Economic harassment via business/job/work access Political and Legal Imprisonment by government Security Abduction; Forced out of home - expulsion; Forced to flee town/country; Violence - death; Violence - physical Social and Cultural Violence - psychological; Violence - Verbal Technological -
+Group Male Pressure Points

+Economic Economic harassment via business/job/work access

+Political and Legal Imprisonment by government

+Security Violence - death

+Social and Cultural Violence - psychological

+Technological -

 Christian men face various forms of pressure in Iraq.
 In particular, job discrimination affects men belonging to all WWL categories of Christian communities, especially those working in the public sector.
 Christians in central and southern Iraq have been put under pressure to leave their jobs, especially if they are working for foreign organizations or are employed at higher levels of society (e.g. government companies).
-In the north, Christians often struggle to get employment and allegedly feel vulnerable and prone to exploitation at their workplaces.
+In the north, Christians often struggle to get employment and often experience exploitation at their workplaces.
 Christian business owners also face discrimination, causing many to emigrate.
 In this mostly traditional and tribal Iraqi society, men are often the primary breadwinners for their families and losing their jobs or income can have a considerable effect on Christian families.